ArgonDesign/alogic/doc/interop.md

 endmodule
 ```

-Alogic ports with flow control, but with `void` type have their payload signals,
+Alogic ports with flow control, but with `void` type, have no payload signals,
 and generate only _valid_ and _ready_ signals:

 ```